 Like fire pits, chimineas offer another heating option for your decking space.

-Typically fuelled by wood or bbq charcoals, chimineas are a good-looking alternative to fire pits that are slightly safer due to the flames being contained within the chiminea itself.
+Typically fuelled by wood or BBQ charcoal, chimineas are a good-looking alternative to fire pits.
+They are slightly safer because the flames are contained within the chiminea itself.

-Chimineas can be made from clay or cast iron and can keep some residual heat even after you’ve put out the fire, so be careful not to touch or move them directly after use.
+Chimineas can be made from clay or cast iron and can retain some residual heat even after the fire has been put out, so be careful not to touch or move them directly after use.

-Much like fire pits, you’ll also want to ensure you protect your decking with a fireproof mat or stone tile to stop your decking from melting or burning.
+Much like fire pits, you’ll also want to protect your decking with a fireproof mat or stone tile to prevent it from melting or burning.

 You can also use them for grilling with some added attachments like a grill rack.